 US Mint Silver Eagle Price Premiums: Recent History

-Prior to the 2008 Financial Crisis, the US Mint sold 1 oz American Silver Eagle Coins to its exclusive silver bullion dealer network at the fluctuating silver spot price +$1.25 USD oz.
+Before the 2008 Financial Crisis, the US Mint sold 1 oz American Silver Eagle Coins to its exclusive silver bullion dealer network at the fluctuating silver spot price +$1.25 USD oz.

 On October 14, 2008, the prices of 1 oz American Silver Eagle coins for authorized silver bullion dealer buyers was increased from the then fluctuating silver spot price plus $1.25 oz to $1.40 per coin.